s15n/par-lang/docs/src/types.md

 | [Destructing Statement](./statements/commands.md#todo)
 </sup>*

-A recursive type can be used within itself via `self`
+A recursive type can be used within itself via `self`.

+If no loop label is present, `self` corresponds to the innermost `recursive`/`iterative`.
+Else to the one with the same loop label.

 Recursive types are mostly used in conjunction with either types:
 ```par